neha-nambiar/code_to_prompt/README.md

 Turn a codebase into a single, clean, LLM-ready text prompt.

-`code-to-prompt` recursively walks a code folder, filters out noise (build artifacts, dependencies, binaries), and outputs a single text file with relative paths and fenced code blocks for direct copy-pasting into LLM chatbots like ChatGPT, Claude and Gemini.
+`code-to-prompt` recursively walks a code folder, filters out noise (build artifacts, dependencies, binaries), and outputs a single text file with relative file paths and fenced code blocks for direct copy-pasting into LLM chatbots like ChatGPT, Claude and Gemini.

 Local filesystem processing.
 No AI or network calls.